shinyay/kubernetes-introduction-from-docker/README.md

 1. Read the chapters in order, starting with Chapter 1
 2. Complete the hands-on exercises to reinforce learning
 3. Test your knowledge with the quiz sections
+4. Don't be afraid to break things - it's part of the learning process!
-4. Refer to the troubleshooting chapters when you encounter issues
+5. Refer to the troubleshooting chapters when you encounter issues

 ## References